 If you'd prefer to listen to this content from the video above, play it or download it from the podcast episode below.

-Yes, you don’t have much money.
-But cheap isn’t what you really want - because cheap VAs often bring with them a host of problems that will end up costing you more time than they save you.
+We have limited budgets when growing our businesses but, cheap isn’t what you really want - because cheap VAs often bring with them a host of problems that will end up costing you more time than they save you money.

 But if you focus only on the hourly rate a VA charges without considering the whole picture of what working with them will be like, you’ll probably experience some “outsourcing challenges” like I’ve experienced over the past 6 or 7 years.

-Trust me on this one - I’ve spend over $75,000 over the past 7 years hiring VAs.
+Trust me on this one - I’ve spent over $75,000 over the past 7 years hiring VAs.

 What you’re really looking for are VAs that are going to give you an incredible bang for your buck, even if you end up paying those VAs a few more bucks per hour.